nus-tic4001-AY2021S1/ip/UserGuide.md

  - `event internal meeting /at 28/09/2020 0900 /to 1100`

  #### Complete a task       : `done`
- Completes a task and sets its status to ✓.
+ Completes a task and sets its status to D for Done.

- Format: `done <task index number>`
+ Format: `done <index>`
  - The first task starts from index number 1 and so on.

  Examples:
  - `done 2`

  #### Delete a task         : `delete`
- Removes a task from the task list and shifts the remaining tasks accordingly.
+ Removes a task and its note from the task list and shifts the remaining tasks accordingly.

- Format: `delete <task index number>`
+ Format: `delete <index>`

  Examples:
  - `delete 3`